da-nrw/DNSCore/ContentBroker/src/main/markdown/development_deploy.md

 # Building and testing DNSCore.

-Following the steps will enable you to check out a local copy of the code, modify it and build and test the modified application.
-The endproduct of a build is an installer, which you can use to install the software on other machines.
+Following the steps will enable you to check out a local copy of the code and build and test the DNSCore.
+Building DNSCore gives you an installer, which can be used to install DNSCore on other machines.

+DNSCore gets build following the guidelines of the maven build cycle.
+There are a lot of scripts working in the background which are mapped to the maven lifecycle phases.

+In general, DNSCore gets build in one of two modes,

+    ci  ( fully installed, node-like, machine with irods, fedora, elasticsearch ) dev ( local development workstation with less prerequisites )

+which will both get described later.

-## Prerequisites
+## Common prerequisites

-To build DNS Core successfully you'll need a machine with
+Wheter in the dev or ci environment, to build DNS Core successfully you'll need a machine with

 * JAVA 1.6
 * MAVEN